Exploring Asian Culture Course

 Freshmen and sophomores with a GPA of 3.00 or higher may register for INBA 2898: Exploring Asian Culture for the spring semester.
 Enrollment is limited to 20 students.

-Instruction at LMU will include 18 hours of lecture over three Saturdays during the spring 2018 semester.
-Students then go to Seoul and Busan, Korea, for cultural experiences, corporate visits and lectures.
-Students then travel to Beijing and Shanghai for a new cultural experience, additional corporate visits and lectures.
+Instruction at LMU will include 15 hours of lecture over three Saturdays during the spring 2018 semester.
+Students then go to Seoul and Busan, Korea from May 7-15 for cultural experiences, corporate visits and lectures.
+Students then travel to Beijing and Shanghai from May 15-22 for a new cultural experience, additional corporate visits and lectures.

 *Consent of Assistant Director is required prior to registration.
-Students must complete online registration.
+Students must complete Study Abroad application.
+Do not register on PROWL.
+After accepted into course, complete general petition form with Marki Hackett by January 12, 2018.
 The travel fee of $2,500 (excluding airfare) will be applied to the student account upon registering.
 Of this fee, $500 is a non-refundable deposit.

 - Passport and China Visa (additional expense)